pohct-7604/capstone/README.md

     </p>
 </div>

 ## Dataset
 Source of dataset : https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

-show and describe the graph information of dataset here, the features etc etc
+* show and describe profile of dataset, graph information of dataset here, the features etc etc

+## Data Preprocessing
+* show the data imbalance, outliers, null values in data, and then show how to taggle these issues.
+* perform label encoding on categorical data, perform standardscaler() on continuous numeric data etc
+* perform smote() or other possible random sampling to make data more balance, reduce overfitting etc

 ## Models used in exploration
+Splitting data into training & test sets.
+Compare & evaluate results on the different ML models, check if input parameters are suitable, and which settings more appropriate to generate good training & test results
 - Logistic Regression
 - Random Forest
 - XGBoost
 - Support Vector Machine